ebas-submission-tool/ebas-submission-tool-docs/documentation.md

-How to use EBAS Data Submission Tool
+How to use EBAS Data Submission Tool application
 ============

 > This is a quick introductory manual for the ebas-submit-tool as well as the plotting tool offered.
 This document also contains an how-to on how to contribute to the troubleshooting documentation as well as the manual itself.
 Please fork the ebas-submit-tool user-manual repository to contribute to the documentation. [https://github.com/richard-olav/docs-ebas-data-submission-tool](https://github.com/richard-olav/docs-ebas-data-submission-tool).
 For data submission specific issues, please see the [EBAS data submission Manual](http://ebas-submit.nilu.no/).

+##The EBAS Data submission Tool

 Go to [http://ebas-submit-tool.nilu.no/](http://ebas-submit-tool.nilu.no/)